California Continuation Education Association (CCEA)

 F. The Executive Board may not include more than one member, with the exception of the Immediate Past President, from the same Local Educational Agency (LEA).

-G. The Immediate Past President cannot run for the office of President for at least one full term.
+G. The Immediate Past President cannot run for the office of President or Executive Director for at least one full term.

 Section 4: Employees